The world is changing rapidly, my friends.

 Because participants enter the classroom session with a basic understanding of CPI terms, definitions, concepts, and behavioral models, they’re better suited to apply the course content to the individuals with whom they work.
 By using these approaches, staff members are likely to leave the training with an increased level in confidence and competence in managing crisis situations.

 Learning can be a stressful thing for some people.
-With Flex, participants have the opportunity to complete the online modules in a self-paced fashion in a wide variety of settings.
+With blended learning, participants have the opportunity to complete the online modules in a self-paced fashion in a wide variety of settings.
 Some people may prefer to do the modules in the comfort of their own home.
 Others may choose to block out some time on their work schedule to complete the modules.